… or why I’ve spent nearly 50 quid on it

 U r doing it rrrrong 😀 … yup, no other way to unscrew it.

 w000t! t3h mainboard at last!! …. and its damage 🙁

 Aliens!!!
 Whaaaaaaaaa!
 RUUUUN!!!

 Ok, after this long disassembly, it is time to start the grand restoration.

 Let me start with …

-There is no enough place left in this post so I’ve decided that I’ll cover de-rusting process because it is short.
-Basically, there were four parts that I wanted to restore
+There is not enough place left in this post so I’ve decided that I’ll cover the de-rusting process because it is short.
+There were four parts that I wanted to restore

 - Two keyboard stands